hobuinc/silvimetric/docs/source/about.md

 Summarizing and filtering point cloud data into useful information for modeling is challenging.
 In forestry applications in particular, the {{ FUSION }} software toolkit is often used to extract information in preparation for modeling.
-FUSION, however, has a few missing features that make it
+FUSION, however, has a few missing features that make it more difficult to use for this task.

 Working with Bob McGaughey and the USFS GTAC team, Kyle Mann and Howard Butler from
 {{ HOBU }}, developed the initial prototype of SilviMetric to implement an alternative